Darwish-md/Hungarian-Cultural-Exam/QB_answered.md

 ---

-**104. Mi található Magyarország címerének jobb oldalán?**
+**104. Mi található Magyarország címerének JOBB oldalán (ránézve a címerre)?**
-*(What is shown on the right side of Hungary's coat of arms?)*
+*(What is shown on the RIGHT side of Hungary's coat of arms, as you look at it?)*

-Válasz: A hármas halom, rajta koronával.
+Válasz: Vörös mezőben zöld hármas halom, tetején arany koronával, amelyből ezüst kettős kereszt emelkedik ki.
-*(Answer: The triple hill, topped with a crown.)*
+*(Answer: On a red field, a green triple mound topped with a golden crown, from which a silver double cross rises.)*
 *(Gyakoriság: 6x)*

 ---